 Main Characters

-- Paul: Author of the letter; explains salvation and Christian living.
+- Paul, the author of the letter, explains salvation and Christian living.

 - God: Central to the text; initiates salvation and gives blessings.